 The Workout: Studio Lagree, M3 Fusion — a full-body resistance class that takes place on Megaformer Pilates equipment

 Sniff Test: Until this natural deodorant, I had never used one that I had to apply using my fingers.
 But I actually loved it because I was able to dictate how much I used upon application (which was a pea size per armpit by the way).
 I found the formula to be very creamy and light-weight, which seemed to allow it to absorb easily into my skin.
 The only thing that I wasn’t so fond of: how tingly the formula was after application.
 Although the cooling sensation eventually fades, it is still something I’d need to get used to.

 After my workout, I was very impressed with how great my underarms smelled.
-And keeping in mind that success overrules a slight tingly sensation any day, this will definitely be a new go-to of mine. – Alyssa Ball, assistant digital editor
+And keeping in mind that success overrules a slight tingly sensation any day, this will definitely be a new go-to of mine. – Alyssa Ball, former assistant digital editor

 Leaves of Trees Eucalyptus Mint, $19, shophealthhut.com

 Saje Natural Deodorant